Frequently Asked Questions

 There are other ways of giving your installation RCD protection without changing your fusebox, however it is not usually cost effective.

-Your installation may well not comply up to date to the 17th Edition, but may conform to the 16th Edition, in which case, yes, your installation probably is safe.
+Your installation may well not comply up to date to the 18th Edition, but may conform to the 16th, or 17th Edition, in which case, yes, your installation probably is safe.

 So long as your sockets have an RCD and your bonding and earthing/supplementary bonding are present, there should be no reason for it to be unsafe.